Kripa: Kurukshetra War and later life

 The Stri Parva of the epic records Kripa returning to Dhritarashtra and Gandhari, the parents of the Kauravas, and telling them about the war.
 In the epic's Ashramavasika Parva, when Dhritarashtra decided to retire to the forest, Kripa wanted to accompany him.
 However, Dhritarashtra stopped him and advised Yudhishthira, the new emperor of Kuru Kingdom, to make Kripa a council member.
 When the Pandavas also retired to the Himalayas after many years, Kripa became the preceptor of Parikshit, the grandson of Arjuna.
 It is believed that after fulfilling his duties, Kripa finally went to the forest for penance and lived the rest of his life.

 Legacy

-In Hinduism, Kripa, along with Ashwatthama, Bali, Vyasa, Hanuman, Vibhishana, Markandeya and Parashurama, are Chiranjivi, the "immortals" who will remain alive till the end of the Kali Yuga, the last of the four yugas (age).
-According to some scriptures, Kripa and Ashwatthama were cursed to remain immortal and suffer because of the sin they committed on the 18th night of the war.
+In Hinduism, Kripa is described as a Chiranjivi, an "immortal" who will remain alive until the end of the Kali Yuga, the last of the four yugas (age).
+According to some scriptures, Kripa was blessed with immortality because of his discipline, loyalty and impartial nature.

 According to the Vishnu Purana (c.
-400 BCE - 900 CE), Kripa will become one of the Saptarishi—the seven most revered sages—in the next Manvantara, which is a cyclic period of time identifying the age of a Manu—the progenitor of mankind—in Hindu cosmology.
+400 BCE – 900 CE), Kripa will become one of the Saptarishi, the seven most revered sages, in the next Manvantara, which is a cyclic period of time identifying the age of a Manu, the progenitor of mankind, in Hindu cosmology.